SaigyoujiYuyuko233/tape-manager/README.md

 ## Requirements

-These linux binary should be exist:
+These linux binaries should exist:
 - mkltfs
 - ltfs
 - mt-gnu